ed-andre/betterjobs-snow/docs/bugs-tracker.md

 }
 ```
 But the job_id field is being set to None in the database.

+**Root Cause**: The job ID was correctly extracted from the initial job listing (line 266), but was being overwritten on line 314 with `job_details.get("id")` which returns `None` because the detailed job response doesn't contain an "id" field in the expected format.

 ### Reproduction Steps
 1. Run greenhouse jobs discovery pipeline